-In the 'Dr. Heidegger's Experiment' segment of the film, while Vincent Price and Beverly Garland are having a conversation in front of the portrait of Garland's character, the shadow of a boom microphone can clearly be seen moving back and forth above and between the shadows of Price and Garland.
+In the 'Dr. Heidegger's Experiment' segment of the film, while Vincent Price and Mari Blanchard are having a conversation in front of the portrait of Blanchard's character, the shadow of a boom microphone can clearly be seen moving back and forth above and between the shadows of Price and Blanchard.
 See more »

 Your daughter is a fine specimen, too, isn't she father?
 A specimen of the most deadly thing that was ever given life.

 See more »

 Worth seeing, but the disappointing last third brings things down